unitoftime/ko/ideas.md

 - [ ] Static analyzers: clang-tidy, cppcheck
 - [ ] Guarded (debug mode) allocator that ensures you dont go out of bounds
 - [ ] Something like a goroutine
+- [ ] prevent signed integer overflow (on adds and subtracts) - There's builtins in gcc

 # Things I'm unsure about
 - glibc linking vs musl